 The report showed that while 77 percent of students who experienced mental health challenges considered seeking treatment, only 62 percent ended up doing so.
 The other 38 percent said they did not seek treatment because of a lack of trust in Yale Health’s mental health and counseling services and confidentiality policies, as well as extremely long wait times for services.

 In addition, the report said students feared talking about their mental health challenges would yield exclusion from faculty, administrators, peers, and state bar associations, which often require information about mental health prior to acceptance.
 In addition to describing student grievances, the report also outlined several recommendations to enhance mental health services for YLS students.
+People with drug addiction problems can seek help at this rehab near me.

 Included in the report are several goals, notably expanding YLS health insurance coverage to include off-campus mental health treatment, reducing wait times during the academic year and prioritizing faculty training, student programming and informational and support resources to destigmatize mental illness.